Skip to main content

 Overview

-My interests span atoms to applications, with a foundation centered in computer architecture and systems.
-I enjoy a combination of interdisciplinary and conventional research.
+My research interests span atoms to applications, with a foundation centered in computer architecture and systems.
+I retired from Duke in the fall of 2024 and am enjoying time as a Visiting Researcher at Microsoft Research.

 Current Appointments & Affiliations